A new venture in the new year of 2011. My mind is set opened for Learning and Knowledge Analytics. What about you?

 My review entailing Viplav Baxi's comments

-by Viplav Baxi - Sunday, 16 January 2011, 05:49 PM
+Re: What about learning analytics in the corporate sector? by Viplav Baxi - Sunday, 16 January 2011, 05:49 PM | ||

+One of the areas that greatly interest me is simulations for corporate training needs.
+I have done work in the IT and Financial sectors that show the power of simulations to bring together some complex information about how a learner navigated a simulated job situation.
+Scores are too simplistic to do justice to such complex tracking of learner progress and competence.
+Consequently, learning & knowledge analytics become more complex as well.
 For example, let us consider a scenario that has multiple decision points (connected like in a graph) and multiple paths to the correct outcome.
 Let us assume that there is an ideal path (not hard to imagine in a highly disciplined process training).
 A learner's decision making trail or actions trail could be compared to the ideal path/trail and analytics could be programmed to infer from deviations to get a better and more comprehensive picture of learner performance. (also not unlike the notion of knowledge analytics being used to compare competency levels in a discipline).
+If you know cricket, you would be familiar with a graph that shows runs scored vs overs for both teams with circles denoting fall of wickets, resulting in what are popularly called "worms" that deviate from each other on the graph as the match progresses.
+Point is, these analytics move from being comparisions between numbers (Peter spent 5 more minutes than Pan on the google group), to being comparisons and analytics based on patterns and paths.
+Viplav |

 Tailing this, I wonder: